 ANOs should make reasonable efforts to have at least one person from their team attend Factom Retreats which may be held once per year.

-ANOs should provide relevant information for the “Major Contributors” section on factomprotocol.org and keep it updated.

 ANOs should make every effort to operate their Authority node servers as close to 100% uptime as possible, not counting network/infrastructure-related issues beyond their control.

-ANOs should support the efforts of the Factom Marketing Committee/Working Group in promoting marketing launches of Factom protocol announcements and ANO product announcements.
+An ANO’s value provided to the protocol should be commensurate with their node efficiency.